 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
 Students will learn reading comprehension, recognize point of view, identify main idea, conflict, how to write a summary, identify the Five W's of a narrative, and so much more!
 Students will also have opportunities to read essays and amplified paragraphs they write to the class.

-This class offers three 60-minute classes: History, Language Arts, and Science.
+These classes offers three 60-minute classes: History, Language Arts, and Science.
 Memory Pegs are introduced within context of each subject, and students are encouraged to work on memorization at home.
 The Intermediate and Middle School classes are similar in structure and content, however Middle School classes are a bit more challenging and have a higher accountability level than the Intermediate classes.

 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
 In this course, students will learn to outline, to support a thesis statement, refute and confirm parts of stories, conclude an essay, understand comparison and contrast, write a four-to-six paragraph essay, and much more.
 Students will also have opportunities to develop elocution skills through oral recitations.